naninovel/docs/docs/api/index.md

 @choice "Keep silent"
     ...

-; Make choice disabled/locked when 'score' variable is below 10.
+; Make the choice disabled/locked when 'score' variable is below 10.
+@choice "Extra option" lock:score<10

+; Only show the choice when 'score' variable is 10 or more.
-@choice "Secret option" lock:score<10
+@choice "Secret option" if:score>=10

-; A quick-time event: game over unless player picks a choice in 3 seconds.
-; Notice 'nostop!' at the last choice–this allows playback to proceed without ; waiting for the player to pick a choice.
-Decide now![< noi!]
-@choice "Turn left" goto:Left
-@choice "Turn Right" goto:Right nostop!
-@wait 3
-@clearChoice
-You crashed!
 ```

 ## clearBacklog